origolab/documents/Private-Transaction-Protocol.md

 #### Gas Cost for Private Transaction

-Private transactions invloves additional fields and requires additional computation.
-Its cost should be different from normal transactions.
-The gas cost should equals to:

-g<sub>private_tx</sub> = g<sub>base</sub> + g<sub>spend</sub>*num_of_spends + g<sub>output</sub>*num_of_outputs.

-The exact value of g<sub>base</sub>, g<sub>spend</sub> and g<sub>output</sub> will be specified later.
+Currently private transaction is charged for the same amount of gas(21000) as normal transaction.

 #### Deduct Transaction Fee

-For shielded transactions, the transaction fee will be deducted from the sender's public account. **gasLimit** is used to specify the maximum amount of gas that should be used in executing this transaction.
+For PublicToPrivate transactions, the transaction fee will be deducted from the sender's public account. **gasLimit** is used to specify the maximum amount of gas that should be used in executing this transaction.
 It's paid upfront and the unused gas will be refunded to the sender's account.

-For deshielded transactions or pure private transactions, the cost will be deducted from private inputs.
+For PrivateToPublic transactions or PrivateToPrivate transactions, the cost will be deducted from private inputs.
 One major difference is that it's impossible to refund the unused gas back to private inputs.
 So **gasLimit** specifies the amount of gas paid for executing the transaction.
 If it exceeds the required gas amount, no refund will be issued.

 ### Signature